apache/incubator-gluten/docs/get-started/Velox.md

 ## Using UDF in Gluten

 Gluten loads the UDF libraries at runtime.
-Users need to configure the libray paths using the provided Spark configuration, which accepts comma separated list of library paths
+Users can upload UDF libraries via `--files` or `--archives`, and configure the libray paths using the provided Spark configuration, which accepts comma separated list of library paths

 ```
+--archives /path/to/udf_archives.zip#udf_archives
---conf spark.gluten.sql.columnar.backend.velox.udfLibraryPaths=/path/to/libmyudf1.so,/path/to/libmyudf2.so
+--conf spark.gluten.sql.columnar.backend.velox.udfLibraryPaths=udf_archives
 ```

 ## Try the example